The Ultimate Guide to Finding the Best Therapists in NYC

 Tips for finding therapists of color in NYC:

-Try searching therapist directories specifically designed to find therapists of color in NYC.
+Try searching therapist directories specifically designed to find therapists of color in NYC, including Asian American therapists and African American and black therapists.
 If you are struggling to find a therapist of color who fits your schedule, therapy budget, and/or specific mental health needs, try looking for therapists who explicitly address these topics in their online presence.